We earn a commission for products purchased through some links in this article.

 Giving up alcohol for a month at any time of the year can come with significant health benefits.
 Here’s just a few reasons why ditching drink can make you feel happier and healthier…

-It can make us more intelligent
+Giving up alcohol can make us more intelligent

 And we’re not just talking about eliminating the silly things we do when we’re drunk!
-Alcohol has a detrimental effect on the functioning of our brain, with research showing that having five or more drinks one night can affect our cognitive functioning for up to three days.
+Alcohol has a detrimental effect on brain function, with research showing that having five or more drinks in one night can affect our cognitive function for up to three days.

 It can help you lose weight

-Alcohol slows down metabolism.
-Our body breaks down alcohol first, so when we have a night on the lash followed by a sneaky kebab, the drink in our system slows down our body’s breaking down of the fats and sugar we have consumed.
+Alcohol slows down the metabolism.
+Our body breaks down alcohol first, so when we have a night on the lash followed by a sneaky kebab, the drink in our system slows down our body’s processing of the fats and sugar we have consumed.

 Since alcohol itself is basically just empty calories, heavy drinking depletes the body’s store of vitamins and minerals such as iron or calcium that can lead to many other complications, like anaemia.

-It improves your sleep quality
+Giving up alcohol improves your sleep quality

 According to Jason Ellis, Director of Northumbria Centre for Sleep Research, alcohol can disrupt the two most important parts of our sleep; Slow Wave Sleep, which is the part that physically refreshes us the most, and REM sleep, which is the part that helps us learn and remember.

 You’ll be better hydrated

 Research shows that alcohol is a diuretic, meaning it affects the kidneys and makes you urinate much more than you actually take in.
-It also inhibits the kidney’s production of the hormone vasopressin, which encourages your body to re-absorb water as opposed to sending it straight to the bladder to be flushed out.
+It also inhibits the kidneys’ production of the hormone vasopressin, which encourages your body to re-absorb water as opposed to sending it straight to the bladder to be flushed out.

-It can reduce the amount of fat in your liver
+Giving up alcohol can reduce the amount of fat in your liver